dasesu/config/Installation.md

 alias dsa='nvim "$( find . -type f | fzf --height=60% --layout=reverse  --border --margin=1 --padding=1 )"'
 ```

-### Files permissions
+### File and Directory permissions
-Copy personal files, and give to them the right permissions for directories in
-work directory, be careful with the executables.
+To restore the original permission on copied files or directories, be careful with the executables.
 ```
 find . -type d -exec chmod -fv 755 {} \;
 # for files in home directory